 Your bank accounts have two separate balances: the current balance and the available balance.

 For checking accounts, the important balance to track is your available balance.
 This number shows the amount of money you can withdraw and spend from the account and may be less than the current balance.

-Understanding your spending power is important because it can help you avoid accidentally overdrafting your account and incurring hefty fees, or having a transaction declined.
+Understanding your available balance is important because it can help you avoid accidentally overdrawing your account and incurring hefty fees, or having a transaction declined.

 – TJ Porter contributed to an earlier version of this article.